-The procedures described below apply to all allegations of harassment or discrimination on the basis of protected class status involving students, staff, faculty members, or third parties
+The procedures described below apply to all allegations of harassment or discrimination on the basis ofprotected class status involving students, staff, faculty members, or third parties of misconduct unrelated to incidents covered by this policy will be addressed through the procedures elaborated in the relevant statements of institutional policy for students, faculty, and noninstructional staff.

 These procedures may also be used to address collateral misconduct arising from the investigation of or occurring in conjunction with harassing or discriminatory conduct (e.g., vandalism, physical abuse of another).
-All other allegations of misconduct unrelated to incidents covered by this policy will be addressed through the procedures elaborated in the relevant statements of institutional policy for students, faculty, and non-instructional staff.
+All other allegations